vladimirzeth/IT-Portfolio/active-directory-lab/documentation/ad-folder-permission.md

 # Active Directory – Shared Folder Access Issue

 ## Overview
 User was unable to access a shared network folder located at `\\FS01\Sales`.
-The issue was caused by incorrect security group assignment resulting in insufficient permissions to the shared resource.
+The issue was caused by missing group membership required for access permissions.

 ---